Akamai & Sustainable Palm Oil

-We take our environmental impact seriously and are always looking for ways to have an even smaller footprint while delivering the best natural products possible.
-That’s why we only use Roundtable on Sustainable Palm Oil (RSPO) certified sustainable palm oil for our 3 in 1 Bar -- our all natural soap made for washing, shaving and shampooing.
+We are always looking for ways to have an even smaller footprint while delivering the best natural products possible.
+That’s why we only use palm oil that is RSPO certified (Roundtable on Sustainable Palm Oil) for our 3 in 1 Bar.

 The RSPO guidelines cover rainforest habitat conservation; fair working conditions and wages; and community engagement on local land use.
 RSPO principles and criteria for members help ensure their certified palm oil is produced under legal, socially and environmentally responsible management.
 The World Wildlife Fund has given the RSPO a thumbs up as a big step in the right direction for the production of palm oil in “providing assurance that valuable tropical forests have not been cleared, and social safeguards have been met during the oil’s production”.